 Analysis / Bias

 In review, The American Mind produces news and commentary from a conservative perspective.
-The website breaks content down into three categories: Features, Essays and Discourses, with essays being long form.
+The website breaks the content down into three categories: Features, Essays, and Discourses, with essays being long-form.
 Story selection almost always favors the right and uses moderate loaded language such as this: The Nation Is Not a Sin.
 This story is sourced to Commonweal Magazine and the factually mixed First Things.

-In an essay written by President Ryan Williams titled Defend America—Defeat Multiculturalism their are hints of a white nationalist perspective.
-For example, a quote from the essay reads “If we do not reverse multiculturalism’s advance, it will continue to undermine our country and constitutionalism, destroying the possibility of a common good and a life of civic peace.
-Indeed, multiculturalism threatens to take down western civilization as whole.”
-The essay goes on to claim that “multiculturists seek to erase and replace America.”
-This statement alludes to Replacement Theory, which is a white nationalist right-wing conspiracy theory, that believes European White’s will be replaced by other ethnic groups.
+In an essay written by President Ryan Williams titled Defend America—Defeat Multiculturalism there are hints of a white nationalist perspective.
+For example, a quote from the essay reads “If we do not reverse multiculturalism’s advance, it will continue to undermine our country and constitutionalism, destroying the possibility of common good and a life of civic peace.
+Indeed, multiculturalism threatens to take down western civilization as a whole.”
+The essay goes on to claim that “multiculturalists seek to erase and replace America.”
+This statement alludes to Replacement Theory, which is a white nationalist right-wing conspiracy theory, that believes European Whites will be replaced by other ethnic groups.

 Lastly, the Claremont Institute recently had an advertisement banned by Google for offering “racially or ethnically oriented publications.”